Noncommutative coordinates for symplectic representations: The pair of moduli spaces

 Let us emphasize that the correspondence between positive $\mathcal{X}$-coordinates and framed maximal representations is not one-to-one.
 To every framed maximal representation corresponds a system of positive $\mathcal{X}$-coordinates, but in general only the edge invariants are uniquely determined, the angle invariants involve some choices.
 We also explicitly describe the fibers of the map $\holXT$ (cf.\ Theorem~\ref{teo:max-param-Xplus}).

-In general (i.e.\ not restricting to the positive locus), the space $\mathcal{X}(\mathcal{T}, n)$ can parameterize only certain framed representations that we call $\mathcal{T}$-transverse (in particular, maximal framed representations are $\mathcal{T}$-transverse).
-Still, we show that the map $\hol^{\mathcal{X}}_{\mathcal{T}}$ is onto the space of $\mathcal{T}$-transverse framed representations, generically finite-to-one, and we have an explicit description of its fibers (Theorem~\ref{teo:from-coord-repr-X-general}).
+In general (i.e.\ not restricting to the positive locus), the space $\mathcal{X}(\mathcal{T}, n)$ pa\-ra\-me\-trizes framed representations that are $\mathcal{T}$-transverse, that means that they satisfy a transversality condition with respect to the triangulation.
+Note that maximal framed representations are $\mathcal{T}$-transverse.
+We show that the map $\hol^{\mathcal{X}}_{\mathcal{T}}$ is onto the space of $\mathcal{T}$-transverse framed representations, generically finite-to-one, and we give an explicit description of its fibers (Theorem~\ref{teo:from-coord-repr-X-general}).
 In turn, topological conclusions are drawn concerning the space of $\mathcal{T}$-transverse framed representations (cf.\ Corollary~\ref{cor:number-connected-components-LocdT}).

 The $\mathcal{X}$-coordinates are quite geometric, and can be used to determine the topology of the space of maximal representations, but they do not have nice algebraic properties.
-For example, we did not include in this paper the explicit formulas for the change of coordinates for $\mathcal{X}$-coordinates under a flip of the triangulation as they involve some unpleasant operations such as diagonalizing symmetric matrices.
-The $\mathcal{A}$-coordinates have better and cleaner algebraic properties.
+For example, we did not include in this paper the complete explicit formulas for the change of coordinates for $\mathcal{X}$-coordinates under a flip of the triangulation as they involve some unpleasant operations such as diagonalizing symmetric matrices.
+We give a formula for the change of some of the coordinates, the cross-ratio coordinates, in Proposition \ref{cross_ratio_flip}.